backstage/backstage/docs/plugins/github-apps.md

 as GitHub Enterprise does not support creation of apps from manifests.

-Once the application is created you have to generate a private key for the application and place it in in a YAML file.
+Once the application is created you have to generate a private key for the application and place it in a YAML file.

 The YAML file must include the following information.
 Please note that the indentation for the `privateKey` is required.